forwinder15/learndiesels/content/posts/2019-03-25--does-a-diesel-mechanic-need-a-cdl/index.md

 ---
 title: Do Diesel Mechanics Need A CDL?
-category: Common Questions
+category: common questions
 cover: photo-1540852360777-5f6fa7752aeb.jpeg
 author: Johnathan Coker
-updated: 'Last updated: Jan 01, 2020'
+updated: "Last updated: Jan 01, 2020"
 ---

 ![unsplash.com](./photo-1540852360777-5f6fa7752aeb.jpeg)

 I was thinking the other day about when I started as a diesel tech and all the questions I had.
 Do you need a CDL (Commercial driver's license) as a diesel mechanic?
 I had a struggle with this when I first started working as a mechanic trainee.
 I was not even old enough to get a CDL.
 I wasn't sure and really never got a great answer.